albuspiroglu/cl-lib-helper/README.md

 #### (lib:delete-this-system), (std:delete-this-system)
 Deletes all the LIB.* and STD.* packages and does an asdf:clear-system :lib-helper.
-If you change lib/std-defs.lisp and want to update your current lisp image, just do a:
+If you change lib-defs.lisp or std-defs.lisp and want to update your current lisp image, just do a:

     (lib:delete-this-system)
     (asdf:load-system :lib-helper)

 ## Implementations tested
 Working for: sbcl2.1, clisp 2.49, lispworks 7.1